MartinKibsgaard/MartinKibsgaard/README.md

 - 🏂 Aspiring snowboarder eager to hit the slopes someday.

 ## 🌱 I’m Currently Learning
-- 📚 Advanced programming concepts, particularly in Java.
+- Deepening my understanding of object-oriented design and design patterns in Java.
-- 🔍 Exploring test-driven development (TDD) to enhance my software quality.
+- Practicing test-driven development (TDD) and learning how to write clean, maintainable tests.

-## 💞️ Collaboration
+## 🤝 Collaboration
-- 🤝 I’m looking to collaborate on:
+- I'm looking to collaborate on:
   - AI-based projects that make a difference.
   - Tools and platforms related to cybersecurity.
   - Open-source software that promotes learning and innovation.

+## 🛠 Tech Stack
+- Languages: Java, JavaScript, SQL
+- Frameworks: Spring Boot (learning), Express.js
+- Tools: Git, VS Code, IntelliJ, Postman
+- Databases: MySQL, SQL Server

 ## 📫 How to Reach Me
 - 📧 Email: martin_kibsgaard_001@hotmail.com